 Here all – mainly single black men – from the different islands are brought together and get deported to Turkey.
 At the moment this are around 30 a day…

 He is called Melak.
-In Africa that means Angel but here it means you are crazy.
+In Africa that means Angel but here it means that you are crazy.
 “How does that feel,” I ask.
 He looks at me with his eternal smile and shrugs.
-It no longer affects him…
+No longer it affects him…

 And YES, it may be said that also the blacks are not all sweeties.
-They fight more sympathetically than the Arabs, but they are stealing also.
+Mostly they fight more sympathetically than the Arabs, but they are stealing also.

 When Bassirou sees that an African is stealing in the KiloShop, he warns him: “Hey, Brother, I wouldn’t do that.
 You not only give yourself a bad name, but all Africans…”

 It’s here just like everywhere else.
 Most residents know every mistake from the boys.
-They do not see that the large majority, say 95 percent, behaves exemplary under circumstances in which the average European would destroy the whole environment or get mad.
+They do not see that the majority, let me say 95 percent, behaves exemplary under circumstances in which the average European would destroy the whole environment or get mad.

 A friend here who has seen something of the world tells me that those people are lazy and nasty.
 “They only come for the money, are not civilized and have little or no education…”

 I am speechless.
 I invite her to meet our friends in our house.
-She refuses pertinently.
-Imagine if she discoveres how they really are.
+She refuses.
+Imagine she discoveres how they really are.

-Unfortunately, the majority think so and the rest wisely keep their mouth, fearing of being banished from the island…
+Unfortunately, the majority think like this and the rest wisely keep their mouth, out of fear being banished from the island…

 Of course I also understand the Greeks.
 This situation is not healthy.
 But let’s be honest.
 The Greeks are not only darlings and the asylum seekers are not all criminals.
-For many Greeks, the forced residence of refugees on the islands reveals their carefully concealed dark side, which they, like the majority is doing, immediately project outside of themselves.
+For many Greeks, the forced residence of refugees on the islands reveals their carefully concealed dark side, which they, like most of us, immediately project outside themselves.
 Our behavior is always the fault of others…

 Let us send money to Africa so they can stay there, is the thought of many and also the policy of the European Union.

 Sending money to Africa is not a solution.
-Policymakers might know this if they have the courage to go there themselves and have the guts to live among people for a while.
+Policymakers might know this if they should have the courage to go there themselves and have the guts to live among people for a while.
 Then they would discover that government leaders usually nod yes and amen but put the money in their own pockets to enrich themselves, their family and their tribesmembers.
 And that’s not just because they are more corrupt than we are.
 Africans think and live completely differently.
 The family is central.
-If they only come for economic reasons, it is not to enrich themselves, but they are here to give their families in their home country the opportunity to build a better life and send their younger brothers and sisters to school.
+Even if they come for economic reasons, it is not to enrich themselves, but to give their families in their home country the opportunity to build a better life and send their younger brothers and sisters to school.

-But many do not come for economic reasons but because they have to flee their country for political or other reasons.
+Many do not come for economic reasons but because they have to flee their country for political or ethnic reasons.
 And in the end money is not the most important issue.

 In 2020, people must be given the opportunity to spread their wings and broaden their horizons.
-Just as we Europeans are doing this for decades with impunity.
-To become a real Human Being all of us have to follow our soul desire…
+Just as we Europeans are doing for decades with impunity.
+To become a real Human Being, all of us have to follow our soul desire…

 To get to know yourself you must be able to compare.
 To appreciate your home situation, you must first experience how other tribes and countries are living.
 You can’t learn this by watching TV or through social media.